orthorhombic/uSGP30/README.rst

 6. (Optional) Commit current baseline to non-volatile memory hourly using :code:`get_iaq_baseline()`.
 7. Repeat steps 4 and 5, at 1 second intervals.

 Clearly, the embedded application is likely to perform other tasks during its run.
 Therefore, the above sequence should be accommodated by the code using synchronous or asynchronous MicroPython techniques.
-In particular, special attention to be paid to keeping to the 1 second timed measurements.
+In particular, special attention should be paid to keeping to the 1 second timed measurements.

 Testing
 ==========

-Place the sensor for example above the cooking area in the kitchen, and you should be able to obtain some exciting readings!
+Place the sensor in a "dirty" environment, for example above the cooking area in the kitchen, and you should be able to obtain some exciting readings!

 .. image:: docs/sgp30_matplotlit_ppm_ppb_example.png